-At the end of the day, it’s up to you and your team to make calculated decisions on how to proceed.
+At the end of the day, it’s up to you the project manager and your team to make calculated decisions on how to proceed.
 But if you’ve done a thorough job with residual risk analysis, your responses should be fairly straightforward.

 How Panorays Can Help